This is the Very Best Simple Chocolate Ice Cream recipe. It’s creamy, chocolatey and so easy to make!

 - 1/4 cup chopped nuts optional

-If you have family members who don’t like chocolate, forgive them and then try this easy peach ice cream instead.
+If you have family members who don’t like chocolate, forgive them and then try this No Churn Apple Pie Ice Cream or this easy peach ice cream instead.
 They’ll have a delicious dessert they’ll enjoy and you’ll have more chocolate ice cream for yourself!